johnsont426/movies-around-you-cli-gem/README.md

 ## Usage

-Type the below and follow the on screen prompts.
+To use this gem locally, clone this repo and run

-    $ worlds-best-restaurants
+    $ bin/movies-around-you

 ## Development